50 Easy No-Bake Recipes for the Hottest Days and Nights

 Crunchy Ramen Salad

-For potlucks and picnics, this ramen cabbage salad is a knockout.
+For potlucks and picnics, this ramen noodle salad is a knockout.
 I tote the veggies in a bowl, dressing in a jar and noodles in a bag.
-Then I shake them up together when it's time to eat. —LJ Porter, Bauxite, Arkansas
+Then I just shake them all together when it's time to eat. —LJ Porter, Bauxite, Arkansas

 Triple Fruit Freeze